OctopusDeploy/docs/docs/deploying-applications/variables/output-variables.md

 [PowerShell Bootstrapping](https://github.com/OctopusDeploy/Calamari/tree/master/source/Calamari/Integration/Scripting/WindowsPowerShell)

-From a PowerShell script, you can use the PowerShell CmdLet `Set-OctopusVariable` to set the name and value of an output variable.
+From a PowerShell script, you can use the PowerShell CmdLetÂ `Set-OctopusVariable`Â to set the name and value of an output variable.
 The CmdLet takes two parameters:

-- `[string]$name` - the name you want to give the output variable following the same naming conventions used for input [variables](/docs/home/deploying-applications/variables.md)
+- `[string]$name`Â - the name you want to give the output variable following the same naming conventions used for inputÂ [variables](/docs/home/deploying-applications/variables.md)
-- `[string]$value` - the value you want to give the output variable
+- `[string]$value`Â - the value you want to give the output variable